daintycuevas/ETL-project/README.md

 ### LOAD: (Mabel, 20 minutes)

 * We created a table in Postgres to hold the dataframe we were loading from pandas
 * The data types of the data in pandas were different from what we set in Postgres.
+This created a problem, and we were initally unable to load the data into Postgres.
-We then proceeded to change the data types in pandas, so we could successfly load the data into Postgres.
+* We proceeded to change the data types in pandas, so we could successfly load the data into Postgres.